inayatrahimdev/inayatrahimdev/README.md

 ---

-# Long-Term Objective
+# Objective

-By graduation, I aim to build a portfolio demonstrating the ability to:
+im to build a portfolio demonstrating the ability to:

 - Design scalable AI systems
 - Build production-ready backend services